 Gyaru is also characterized by having heavily bleached or dyed hair (mostly shades of dark brown to blonde), highly decorated nails, and dramatic makeup.

-The makeup consists of dark eyeliner and false eyelashes used in ways designed to make the eyes look bigger.
-The pieces of clothing for gals differ depending on which gyaru style the girl chooses.
-They rolled up their skirts to make them shorter, had their own slang and frequented specific places.
-They have a custom of posing with tongues when taking pictures.
+The makeup consists of dark eyeliner and false eyelashes used in ways intended to make the eyes appear larger.
+The garments for gals differ depending on which gyaru style the girl chooses.
+They rolled up their skirts to make them shorter, had their own slang and frequented specific locations.
+They have a habit of posing with their tongues when taking pictures.

 There are many famous models in this area, among them the most popular are: Tsubasa Masuwaka, Kumiko Funayama, (Kumicky), Rie Matsuoka (Okarie), Hikari Shiina (Pikarin), Satomi Yakuwa (Satomin), Sayoko Ozaki, Rina Sakurai and Blogger Jenny Franz (It Girl J).

-Things went downhill when the high school girl stereotype came up, gals started to be associated with inappropriate things.
-There were even hentais and erotic works associating the gals.
-Over time the idea of independent and rebellious gyaru became a cuter style.
+Things went downhill from there when the high school girl stereotype emerged, gals began to be associated with inappropriate things.
+There were even hentai and erotic works associating the gals.
+Over time the idea of the independent and rebellious gyaru became a cuter style.